-Robert has spent the majority of his 40-year career working on major projects across the full range of delivery models for both the private and public sectors, including several public-private partnerships in the economic and social infrastructure sectors.
+Robert has spent the majority of his 45-year career working on major projects across the full range of delivery models for both the private and public sectors, including several public-private partnerships in the economic and social infrastructure sectors.

-Robert's public sector work includes roles as the inaugural Chief Executive of Health Infrastructure NSW and the Chief Operating Officer of the WestConnex Delivery Authority in Sydney.
-His private sector work includes landmark projects such as the Sydney Harbour Tunnel and Melbourne CityLink.
+Robert's public sector work included roles as the inaugural Chief Executive of Health Infrastructure NSW and the Chief Operating Officer of the WestConnex Delivery Authority in Sydney.
+His private sector work included landmark projects such as the Sydney Harbour Tunnel and Melbourne CityLink.
 He has been Bid Director on several major projects and brings a strong commercial and technical focus to project development and delivery, with a successful background in claims resolution.

-Robert is a Director of both Reliance Rail and Ontoit Pty Ltd, and a member of the EnergyCo NSW Advisory Committee and the New Dunedin Hospital Executive Steering Group.
-He also conducts assurance and dispute resolution work for various state governments on major projects, including chairing both the Independent Dispute Avoidance and Resolution Panel and Joint Project Committee for City and South-West Metro in Sydney.
+Robert is currently Chair of Inland Rail Pty Limited, a Director of Reliance Rail and a member of the EnergyCo NSW Advisory Committee and the New Dunedin Hospital Project Steering Group.
+He also conducts assurance and dispute resolution work for various state governments on major projects, including Chair of the Independent Dispute Avoidance and Resolution Panel on the City and South-West Metro Project and Chair of the Joint Project Committee's for all the Metro Projects.